FlyingKaenguru/K3s-on-Raspberry-x64/README.md

 First, we have the file [inventory](inventory).
 The group "pi" contains the automatically assigned IPs from DHCP.
 They are needed to connect to the pis initially.

-The group "multi", which includes the groups "master" and "node", contains the static IP addresses.
+The group "multi", which includes the groups 'master' and 'node', contains the static IP addresses.
 We need these to set up k3s later on.
-If you want the future static IP addresses to be the same as assigned by DHCP, you can delete the groups "pi".
+If you want the future static IP addresses to be the same as assigned by DHCP, you can delete the groups 'pi'.

->**ATTENTION**: Change the existing IPs (group pi) to the IP addresses assigned to your pis.
+>**ATTENTION**: Change the existing IPs (group pi) to the IP addresses assigned to your Pis.
 Also, add the static IP addresses (group multi).

->**ATTENTION**: Give the same name to the same Pi, no matter in which group.
-This name does not have to be the same as the Pi's host name.
-It is only used to identify the Pi.
-This is very important, otherwise the tasks can't check if the Pis are reachable after an IP change.
+>**ATTENTION**: Be careful!
+Give different names to the same Pi.
+Otherwise, ansible will try to reach the Pi with the wrong IP address.

-Example: If no host can be found (in group 'pi') with the IP of 'TinkyWinky', Ansible accesses the IP in another group.
-However, this can only be done if the names match.
+Example: If you want to use the group ´pi´, ansible will not use the IP address 192.168.154.130 but the last line which includes the name 'TinkyWinky' instead.
+Which means it uses the group ´master´ with the IP adress 192.168.154.80.

 ``` ini
 [pi]